Obstetrics & Gynecology

 What M4 electives would you recommend to a student who is interested in pursuing your specialty?

-A single M4 experience in OBGYN is sufficient preparation.
-It is not necessary to do multiple M4 electives in OBGYN unless you need additional letters of recommendation, want to solidify your career choice or prefer to examine a particular program up close before ranking it highly.
+A single M4 experience in OBGYN is sufficient preparation, but additional electives will help provide additional letters of recommendation.
 We prefer that you prepare yourself for residency by having broad exposure to fields of medicine that will round out your education.
 Infectious disease, cardiology, dermatology, rheumatology, anesthesiology and radiology are all good choices.
-Don’t spend a lot of time in sub-specialty areas of OBGYN, as that is what residency is for.

 Does your specialty recommend doing away rotations?

-Typically, no. Away rotations can be helpful if your application is not quite stellar enough to get an automatic interview at a desired program.
+Typically, no. Away rotations can be helpful to increase your chances of obtaining an interview at a desired program.
 Making a great impression and working hard may be able to tip the scales in your favor.
-However, make certain you check with your adviser and discuss whether a particular program is within your reach.
+However, make certain you check with your advisor and discuss whether a particular program is within your reach.

-It is not necessary to do "audition" rotations.
-While they can provide an up-close view of a program in which you may be interested, they also represent a double-edged sword.
+While away rotations can provide an up-close view of a program in which you may be interested, they also represent a double-edged sword.
 Sometimes, when rotating quickly through various divisions and departments, you may not hit it off with everyone or make a good first impression.
 Proceed cautiously.
 If you want to see what a particular program is really like from an internal perspective, consider doing an elective in obstetrics anesthesia or neonatology at the institution at which you are interested.
 This allows you some up-close observation of them without their scrutiny of you.

 If your specialty recommends doing away rotations, how many "aways" do you recommend?